kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Reduce, or ideally remove, equations

 As with text, the same goes with equations.
 For every equation that you decide to put on your slide, ask yourself: what story do I plan to convey with this equation?
-Will I have time to explain this equations and all its terms?
+Will I have time to explain the equation and all its terms?
 (And if not, there's no reason to include the equation.)
 Equations that pop up on the slide for 30 seconds and you never elaborate on are just distractions.
 Chances are that your audience, instead of listening to what you have to say, will think: why did they include that equation? what do they want me to see in that equation? will I miss something important if I don't understand this equation?

 Sometimes, you might decide that adding an equation is worth it, and that's alright.
 But be sure to spend a reasonable amount of time elaborating on the equation during your talk.
-For example, if I decide to include an equation that describes our proposed metric, instead of just throwing the equation at the audience which I believe would be entirely incomprehensible at first sight:
+For example, if I decide to include an equation that describes our novel metric, instead of just throwing the equation at the audience like this:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-03.png" width="600">
 </p>

-I might describe a step-by-step visual understanding of the metric, and link it with each term in that equation using three consecutive slides:
+(which I believe would be entirely incomprehensible at first sight), I might describe a step-by-step visual understanding of the metric, and link it with each term in that equation using three consecutive slides:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-03p1.png" width="600">